Rich-Harris/vlq/sourcemaps/README.md

 AAAA;AAAA,EAAA,OAAO,CAAC,GAAR,CAAY,aAAZ,CAAA,CAAA;AAAA
 ```

 ...into an array of mappings.
 (A source map is a JSON object with a number of properties, including `mappings`, which is a string like the one above.
-[You can fine the spec here.](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?hl=en_US&pli=1&pli=1))
+[You can find the spec here.](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?hl=en_US&pli=1&pli=1))

 Suppose we had some CoffeeScript code: